TourRank: Utilizing Large Language Models for Documents Ranking with a Tournament-Inspired Strategy: Introduction

 \section{Introduction}

 Recently, Large Language Models (LLMs) have demonstrated great potential in numerous Natural Language Processing (NLP) tasks, especially under the zero-shot settings.
-Researchers and practitioners have also tried to leverage LLMs document ranking, a core task in information retrieval, under the zero-shot settings.
-Most of the existing LLM-based document ranking methods can be divided into three categories: the \textit{Pointwise} approach that prompts LLMs to independetly assess the relevance of each candidate document~\cite{sachan2022improving, liang2022holistic, zhuang2023beyond, guo2024generating}; the \textit{Pairwise} approach that use LLMs to compare each document against all the other documents~\cite{qin2023large}; and the \textit{Listwise} approach that instruct LLMs to generate a ranked list of document labels according to their relevance to the query~\cite{sun2023chatgpt, ma2023zero, pradeep2023rankvicuna, pradeep2023rankzephyr, zhuang2023setwise}.\footnote{See Appendix \ref{LLMs Approaches} for a more detailed literature review of the pointwise, pairwise, and listwise approaches for LLM-based document ranking.}
+Researchers and practitioners have also tried to leverage LLMs document ranking \cite{zhu2023large}, a core task in information retrieval, under the zero-shot settings.
+Most of the existing LLM-based document ranking methods can be divided into three categories: the \textit{Pointwise} approach that prompts LLMs to independetly assess the relevance of each candidate document~\cite{sachan2022improving, liang2022holistic, zhuang2023beyond, guo2024generating, sun2023instruction}; the \textit{Pairwise} approach that use LLMs to compare each document against all the other documents~\cite{qin2023large}; and the \textit{Listwise} approach that instruct LLMs to generate a ranked list of document labels according to their relevance to the query~\cite{sun2023chatgpt, ma2023zero, pradeep2023rankvicuna, pradeep2023rankzephyr, zhuang2023setwise}.

-While these three approaches lead to different trade-offs between effectiveness and efficiency, the listwise approach, such as RankGPT, is considered as the preferred prompting strategy for the LLM-based zero-shot document ranking task.
+While these three approaches lead to different trade-offs between effectiveness and efficiency, the listwise approach, such as RankGPT \cite{sun2023chatgpt}, is considered as the preferred prompting strategy for the LLM-based zero-shot document ranking task.
 Unlike the pointwise approach, the listwise approach considers multiple documents simultaneously and thus yields better effectiveness in ranking.
-Meanwhile, listwise ranking eludes the quadratic growing cost exposed in the comparisons of all document pairs, resulting in improved efficiency.
+Meanwhile, listwise ranking eludes the quadratic growing cost of comparing every pair of documents in the candidate list, resulting in improved efficiency than the pairwise approach.

 Although the listwise approaches achieve a good trade-off between effectiveness and efficiency and thus are considered preferred prompting strategies for LLM-based document ranking, they also face certain challenges: (1) The maximum context length of LLMs limits the number of documents that can be compared in a single prompt; (2) The listwise generation process can not run in parallel, which makes it hard to return the final ranking list under a tight time constraint.
 (3) The ranking results are highly dependent on the initial order of the candidate documents in the input prompt.